-Loie Hollowell (b.
-1983, Woodland, California) earned a BFA from the University of California, Santa Barbara, and an MFA from Virginia Commonwealth University.
-Originating in autobiography, her paintings explore themes of sexuality, often through abstractions of the human body and an emphasis on female forms.
+Loie Hollowell’s (b.
+1983, Woodland, California) paintings, originating in autobiography, explore themes of sexuality, often through abstractions of the human body and an emphasis on female forms.
 With strong colors, varied texture, and the symmetry of sacred geometry, her works evoke bodily landscapes and allude to iconography such as the almond-shaped mandorlas found in medieval religious painting.
-Hollowell was the recipient of a 2011 Virginia Museum of Fine Arts Fellowship Award.
-She lives and works in New York.

 Hong Kong—Pace Gallery is pleased to present the first exhibition in Asia dedicated to the New York-based artist Loie Hollowell.
 On view March 27 through May 31, 2018 in Central Hong Kong’s Entertainment Building, Loie Hollowell: Switchback is the artist’s second exhibition with Pace Gallery worldwide, following her debut with the gallery in Palo Alto in fall 2017.
 The exhibition includes 9 new paintings and9 new works on paper that continue Hollowell’s investigation of bodily landscapes and sacred iconography through allusions to the human form, and women’s bodies in particular.
 The opening will coincide with the week of Art Basel Hong Kongas well as with the inauguration of Pace’s second gallery in Hong Kong, located in the city’s new H Queen’s building and featuring a solo exhibition dedicated to Yoshitomo Nara.